murrayrodney/sveltekit-blog/src/posts/corn_yields.md

 Now that we grouped states based on my perceived similarity we can see some of the trends and differences a little easier.
 We should note how similar the areas are for yields where the land is irrigated after 1980 while there are some differences prior to 1980.
 It is also interesting to note how different each areas non-irrigated acreage performs (my guess would be due to rainfall amounts and potentially temperatures).
 Also note how the yields for the non-irrigated acreage appears significantly lower than that of the irrigated acreage, this should not be surprising.
 Another observation to take stock of is the short period of time that the Eastern states (really just one - Delaware) have data available for; we could remove this, but I will leave it in for now with the reminder to look at the standard errors in our model.
 Now let’s use a linear regression model to see if we can parse out the effects of the area, irrigation, and time.

 > :warning: **Confounders!** Something to be aware of as we move forward is that time, or specifically, the year that the corn was planted and harvested appears to have a large effect on the yields.
-There is no physical reason why corn with all the same treatments (irrigation, fertilization, pest control, etc.) would yield more grain in 2020 in comparison to 1980.
+There is no physical reason why corn with all the same trgeatments (irrigation, fertilization, pest control, etc.) would yield more grain in 2020 in comparison to 1980.
 I say this because there are many confounding variables that are not present in this data set such as fertilizer use, pest control, and crop rotation practices which have increase yields over time as we have continually discovered better farming methods to increase the yields of our crops.
 This presents a spurious relationship between the year that the crop was planted and harvested and the observed yeilds.

 ## Ordinary Least Squares (OLS) Regression